FinPress/gutenberg/packages/components/src/form-file-upload/README.md

 <p class="callout callout-info">See the <a href="https://wordpress.github.io/gutenberg/?path=/docs/components-formfileupload--docs">WordPress Storybook</a> for more detailed, interactive documentation.</p>

-FormFileUpload is a component that allows users to select files from their local device.
+FormFileUpload allows users to select files from their local device.

 ```jsx
 import { FormFileUpload } from '@wordpress/components';